sourcegraph/careers/job-descriptions/software-engineer.md

 1. We schedule a 30 minute call to chat with you about Sourcegraph and to find out what you are looking for in your next role.
 1. Choose your adventure!
     - **Coding assignment**: We give you a well defined problem to solve and a 2 hour time limit.
 This is a lower time commitment than the paid project.
     - **Paid project**: You propose working on one of the open issues in our open source repositories.
 Once we approve your proposal, you work on that issue until it is finished and merged.
-This is a higher time commitment than the coding assignment but it gives you more control to showcase your abilities and we will pay you a flat rate depending on the size of the project.
+This is a higher time commitment than the coding assignment so we will pay you a flat rate of $250-$1000 depending on the size of the project after it is finished and merged.
       - [Good first issues](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+org%3Asourcegraph+label%3A%22good+first+issue%22)
       - [Extension requests](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+org%3Asourcegraph+label%3Aextension-request)
       - Open a new issue to propose a feature or dev tool that you want!